cerbos/tutorial/src/03-resource-definition/README.md

 | Company | Create, Read, Update, Delete |
 | Contact | Create, Read, Update, Delete |

-With this as a start we can begin creating our first Cerbos policy - a Resource Policy.
+With this as a start you can begin creating your first Cerbos policy - a Resource Policy.

-## Resource Policies
+## Resource policies

-Taking the user resource outlined above, the most basic resource policy can be defined like below:
+Taking the user resource as an example, the most basic resource policy can be defined like below:

 ```yaml
 ---